 The majority of the Alternative 3 (Option C) Corridor within unincorporated Larimer County is located in areas categorized as rural lands and designated as farming, rural estate, and open zoning districts.
+The Alternative I-25 Crossing Corridor is located in areas categorized as rural lands and designated as open zoning.
 The water pipeline and fiber optic cable will be buried, and land use effects on agricultural and other similar use will be temporary during construction and are anticipated to be minimal after construction.
 Agricultural use within the permanent easement can continue after construction.
 The buried water pipeline and fiber optic cable are compatible with other land uses, such as residential use, that the Alternative 3 (Option 3) Corridor crosses.